-Name of the Meeting Trust Board of Directors Date of the Meeting Tuesday 02 August 2022 Director Lead Contact Officer/Author Shaun Stacey, Chief Operating Officer Ellie Monkhouse, Chief Nurse Dr Kate Wood, Medical Director Christine Brereton, Director of People Shauna McMahon, Chief Information Officer Title of the Report Integrated Performance Repor t (IPR) • 1.
-Introduction The IPR aims to provide the Board with a detailed assessment of the performance against the agreed indicators and measures and describes the specific actions that are under way to deliver the required standards.
-Access and Flow The executive summary of the Access and Flow section is provided over on page 4.
-Purpose of the Report and 3.
+Name of the Meeting ng Trust Board of Directors Date of the Meeting Tuesday 02 August 2022 Director Lead Contact Officer/Author Shaun Stacey, Chief Operating Officer Ellie Monkhouse, Chief Nurse Dr Kate Wood, Medical Director Christine Brereton, Director of People Shauna McMahon, Chief Information Officer Title of the Report Integrated Performance Repor t (IPR) • the performance against the ard with a detailed assessment of agreed indicators and measures tions that are under way to deliver 2.
+Access and Flow The executive summary of the Access over on page 4. ccess and Flow section is provided Purpose of the Report and 3.
 Quality and Safety The executive summary of the Quality and Safety section is provided over on page 6.
 Executive Summary (to include recommendations) 4.
 Workforce The executive summary of the Workforce section is provided over on page 8.
 5. Appendix a) Appendix A National Benchmarked Centiles b) Appendix B Extended Scorecards as presented to each respective Sub-Committee 6.
-The Trust Board is requested to: a) Receive the IPR for assurance. b) Note the performance against the agreed indicators and measures. c) Note the report describes the specific actions which are under c) Note the report describes the specific actions which are under way to deliver the required standards.
-Background Information and/or Supporting Document(s) (if applicable) Access and Flow - IPR (February Data) Quality and Safety - IPR (January/February Data) Workforce - IPR (February Data) Prior Approval Process □ TMB □ PRIMs ☐ Divisional SMT☐ Other: Click here to enter text.
+The Trust Board is requested to: a) Receive the IPR for assurance. b) Note the performance against the agreed indicators and measures. c) Note the report describes the specific actions which are under way to deliver the required sta • Background Information and/or Supporting Document(s) (if applicable) Access and Flow - IPR (February Data) Quality and Safety - IPR (January/February Data) Workforce - IPR (February Data) Prior Approval Process □ TMB □ PRIMs ☐ Divisional SMT☐ Other: Click here to enter text.
 Which Trust Priority does this link to ✓ Pandemic Response ✓ Quality and Safety □ Estates, Equipment and Capital Investment □ Finance □ Partnership and System Working ✓ Workforce and Leadership □ Strategic Service □ Development and Improvement □ Digital □ The NHS Green Agenda □ Not applicable